-The student account reflects all tuition, room and board, course fees and other charges.
+The student account reflects all tuition, food and housing, course fees and other charges.
 Payments and financial aid (scholarships and loans) are recorded as credits that reduce the student account balance.
 The College considers the student financially responsible for his/her student account.
 Accordingly, all correspondence is addressed to the student and will be sent to the student's GCC email address.
 If the student is receiving financial assistance from a parent or guardian, it is the student's responsibility to forward all correspondence regarding the student account.

-Grove City College utilizes electronic student account billing through the myGCC portal.
-Notification is made to the student's GCC email address that the Student Account Statement is ready to be viewed online on myGCC approximately three weeks before the semester payment deadline.
+The College utilizes electronic student account billing through the MyGCC portal.
+Notification is made to the student's GCC email address that the Student Account Statement is ready to be viewed online on MyGCC at least three weeks before the semester payment deadline.